 Filing for Bankruptcy is a very important decision financially and, in many cases, emotionally.
-Our Chapter 7 bankruptcy attorneys at Gale, Angelo, Johnson & Pruett P.C. want to ensure that you are prepared for the process of filing a Chapter 7 bankruptcy.
+Our Chapter 7 bankruptcy attorneys at Gale, Angelo, Johnson & Patrick P.C. want to ensure that you are prepared for the process of filing a Chapter 7 bankruptcy.

 Are you facing foreclosure, garnishment, or simply cannot seem to get your head above water?
 Please call us today at 916-290-7778 to discuss your chapter 13 options.

-Is your business facing a tidal wave?
-Are you buried in debt and need to find a way out?
 Call our experienced team today to discuss your Chapter 11 bankruptcy options 916-290-7778.

 (Please note: we do not currently offer Chapter 11 services in all office locations)